SashaPatsel/coding-drills/w8_d4/sf-mayor/README.md

 If we look from the "north", we see the tallest buildings are 9 (arr[2][0]), 4 (arr[1][1]), 8 (arr[0][2]), and 7 (arr[1][3]).

-So if we were only looking from the north, we'd be able, in the first column increase the 3, 2 and 0 to 8, because they are still smaller than 9...
-You can still see the "9" building.

-However, you need to take all the other buildings into account.
+As an example, let's change the first row to fit the new skyline.
+The 3 at arr[0][0] becomes a 7.
+To keep the nine in view, we could make it an 8.
+But then if looked from the "west" it would overtake the other 8 to its right.
+Therefore, it becomes a 7.

+The 0 at arr[0][1] becomes a 3.
+This keeps it smaller than the four in its column (the four is the tallest number in that column).
+The 3 is still smaller than 8 (the tallest building in its row), so it remains a 3.

+8 at arr[0][2] is already the tallest building in its row and column.
+Therefore it does not change.

+Finally, the 4 at arr[0][3] becomes a 6.
+That ensures that it is smaller than both the 8 in its row, and the 7 in its column.

 The completed matrix would look like this:

 ```
 [
-  [8, 4, 8, 7],
-  [7, 4, 7, 7],
+  [7, 3, 8, 6],
-  [9, 4, 8, 7],
+  [6, 4, 6, 7],
-  [3, 3, 3, 3]
+  [9, 3, 7, 6],
+  [2, 3, 2, 2]
 ]
 ```

 However, that is not what we want to return.
-We want to return 35, which is the sum of how much all the non-tallest buildings were increased.
+We want to return 24, which is the sum of how much all the non-tallest buildings were increased.

+You will need to keep track of how much each building grew in the new plans for the city, and return the sum of that growth.

 Don't let the mayor down.
-Give her your algorithm in prompt.js
+Give her your algorithm in prompt.js!

+You have two options... you can proceed to prompt.js, or go to challenge/prompt.js.

+This is quite a difficult problem.
+In prompt.js, you'll find some pseudo code to guide you through the problem.

+In challenge/prompt.js, you are given nothing so that you may attempt to solve the problem completely independently.